-Additionally, on January 4, 2007, SBS Miami Broadcast Center entered into an interest rate swap arrangement (the "Swap Agreement") for the original notional principal amount of \$7.7 million whereby it will pay a fixed interest rate of 6.31% as compared to interest at a floating rate equal to one-month LIBOR plus 125 basis points on the Promissory Note.
-The interest rate swap amortization schedule is identical to the Promissory Note amortization schedule, which has an effective date of January 4, 2007, monthly notional reductions and an expiration date of January 4, 2017.
+Additionally, on January 4, 2007, SBS Miami Broadcast Center entered into an interest rate swap arrangement (the "Swap Agreement") for the original notional principal amount of \$7.7 million whereby it paid a fixed interest rate of 6.31% as compared to interest at a floating rate equal to one-month LIBOR plus 125 basis points on the Promissory Note.
+The interest rate swap amortization schedule was identical to the Promissory Note amortization schedule and expired on January 4, 2017.